Please help us preserve & improve the high quality of life we enjoy in East Rochester.

 § 193 ~ Garage Sale Signs Garage sale signs and other similar signage should not be bigger than 4 square feet, displayed no sooner than 24 hours prior to the sale and must be removed within 24 hours of the conclusion of the sale.
 Signs in violation will result in a fine.

-The complete village code is available online.
+The complete Town/Village Code is available online.